Light Roast vs. Medium Roast vs. Dark Roast

 Before it can make its way into your mug, then ultimately coursing through your bloodstream, the beans have to be roasted first.
 Contrary to what some believe, beans don’t come with a specific roast type—it’s another one of those instances (much like espresso) where the beans don’t dictate the category, the roaster does.

 Any picked bean can be roasted any which way: light, medium, or dark.
 There are even many roasters that offer intermediate steps between those because what is life without choices?
 You can also roast beans yourself in your own home if you opt to buy green (or unroasted) beans.
 What’s nice about this is, one, the control you have over roasting, and two, that you can store them without worrying about them going stale or losing flavor.

 Just a random tidbit there.
 Since we primarily buy our beans pre-roasted (but whole) (not pre-ground) (don’t argue with me on this), let’s chat about what it means to opt for a light roast versus dark roast, or striking that middle ground with a solid medium roast.

-It’s just kind of cool, right?
-If you were imaging roasting looking more like an endless supply of racks with a single layer of beans (ya know, like the way pumpkin seeds are cooked), you and I would’ve been on the same page for many years, fellow coffee connoisseur.
+It’s kind of cool, right?
+If you were imaging that the roasting process would look more like an endless supply of racks with a single layer of beans (like the way pumpkin seeds are cooked), we would’ve been on the same page for many years, fellow coffee connoisseur.

 The truth is much closer to a household clothes dryer than anything else.
 Who’d’ve thunk it?